FF Futurist Review [2026]: Verdict & What Buyers Should Know

 How tall is the FF Futurist?

 The FF Futurist stands 169 cm (5'7" or 66.5 inches) tall and weighs 69 kg.
-This is full human scale — taller than the FF Master (131 cm) but slightly shorter than the original AgiBot A2 (175 cm).
-The height difference may indicate a modified configuration.
+This is full human scale — taller than the FF Master (131 cm) and the same height as the original AgiBot A2 (169 cm).
+The 175 cm figure corresponds to the larger A2 Max variant, not the base A2.

 What's the difference between FF Futurist and FF Master?